Breckenridge To Hire Private Security For Mask Enforcement Over Spring Break

 “We know that spring break will bring additional resource needs where we’ll have to be in other places, and so the goal of this is to try to take a little bit of the ownness off of the frontline workers that work on Main Street,” he said.

-In addition to Breckenridge Police, area businesses have been taking on the brunt of enforcement and say instances of customers pushing back are common.READ MORE: COVID In Colorado: Fewer Restrictions On Large Gatherings Anticipated With Increase In Vaccination Rates
+In addition to Breckenridge police, businesses in the Summit County town have been taking on the brunt of enforcement and say instances of customers pushing back are common.READ MORE: Colorado COVID Survivor Meets Plasma Donors Who Helped Save His Life

 Mizelle says customers are usually compliant if they have to be reminded, but the likelihood of an unpleasant encounter increases during busier times.

-“It’s definitely added a whole new element into our job duties and description, but ya know, we’re making the best of it in a sense too, and as a small business we wanna stay open so we take it pretty seriously,” he said.
+“It has definitely added a whole new element into our job duties and description, but we’re making the best of it in a sense too, and as a small business we want to stay open, so we take it pretty seriously,” he said.

 Manager Joe Buth says it makes a difference when patrols are out and he’s glad the town invested in private security for spring break.

-“I think it’s helpful just to take some of the heat off of us,” he said.MORE NEWS: Denver Announces Several COVID Vaccine Sites Around City
+“I think it’s helpful just to take some of the heat off of us,” he said.MORE NEWS: Auraria Campus Plans Return To In-Person Learning This Fall

 The town has employed two private security guards from the Breckenridge Municipal Court, who will patrol the downtown area each day during the March spring break period.